babarrett/g80-9009/README.md

     - Requires a USB to USB Mini-5 (5 pin) cable
     - Includes a Pro Micro (equivalent), running TMK software, allowing the mapping of all 149 keys.
-This includes special "workstation" keys that do not generate scancodes in "normal" use.
+This includes special "workstation" keys that do not generate scancodes in "normal" use, and all keys that work in "Workstation" mode, but not in the "Desk PC" mode.
     - Gets power from the USB connector.
 Does not require a 12V power connection to the keyboard.
     - Requires disassembly of your keyboard case.
-    - A good solution for getting up-and-running quickly, without much thinking or assembly required.
+    - This is a good solution for getting up-and-running quickly, without much thinking or assembly required.
 A known solution.
 Very useful if some part of your keyboard's internals (other than the key matrixes) has failed.
 Unless the LCD display being operational was a significant motivation for acquiring this keyboard, this is likely your best and easiest choice.
 2. [Directly](../master/method-2-direct.md  ) from the "Desk PC/Workstation"
     connector to a PS/2 connector
     - Very few parts, essentially one custom built DB-9 to PS/2 cable and